 The Holle Awards are presented annually by the University of Alabama College of Communication and Information Sciences to honor Brigadier General Everett Holle, a 1950 graduate of the University of Alabama with a 40-year career at an Alabama-based NBC station.

 Since the program’s curriculum is interdisciplinary, you will be prepared for multidisciplinary applications in the contemporary art world.
-You will also examine the transference of ideas, utilizing diverse media in collaboration with paper as a multiple for presenting concepts and ideas.
 The program champions the union of the head and the hand, the technical and the conceptual and promotes critical thinking — a timely response to ethical, technical and social changes in current printmaking and book art pedagogy.

 With faculty, you will develop and discuss new media and digital technologies, advancing ever-richer interdisciplinary study.
 Most significantly, your education will extend beyond the university to prominent historical institutions of Philadelphia, which offers an arena for research, academic exploration and inspiration, and acts as a fluid, vibrant and prolific classroom.

-The program can be individually tailored to your interests and experience and encourages the development of new concepts while offering proficiency in both traditional and contemporary processes.
-The core studies of bookbinding and printmaking are augmented by investigations into related fields in studio arts through colloquia and seminars on art and the book.
-Courses in the first semester intersect, reflecting the integration of skills and concepts integral to book arts.
-You can use your elective credits for internships in professional laboratories and organizations.
-Many of our students are welcome as interns in prestigious conservation labs.
+This master’s program can be individually tailored to your interests and experience and encourages the development of new concepts while offering proficiency in both traditional and contemporary processes.
+The core studies of bookbinding, printmaking and papermaking are augmented by investigations into related fields in studio arts through colloquia and seminars.

 In your final year, you’ll take Thesis Studio and Thesis Writing Seminar to prepare you for your thesis exhibition.
 These courses include guest critics, visiting artists, masterclasses and independent meetings to guide you in the planning, implementation and execution of a mature body of work.